Skip to content ↓

 FOXES- Year 1 and 2

 Foxes class has a mix of Years 1 and 2 children.
 We follow the Key Stage 1 curriculum and have plenty of opportunity for active learning through child-initiated investigation and exploration, using our outdoor space as much as possible.
 The class teacher is Mrs Richardson.
 Every Wednesday, Mr Barlow teaches the children basic computer skills such as simple algorithms and programming.
 Also, on a Wednesday, Mr Hopkinson teaches Foxes P.E.
-This term, Foxes are learning a variety of gymnastic techniques.
+This term, Foxes are learning a variety of athletic techniques, gearing up for our fun-packed sports day in the summer.
 Additionally, every Thursday Mr Hopkinson leads our Fabulous forest school programme, encouraging the children to work collaboratively.
 Forest School uses the natural resources in our woodland.
-With this, the children's interests are used to stimulate imaginative, creative and investigative activities and taking safe risks.
+With this, the children's interests are used to stimulate imaginative, creative and investigative activities and take safe risks.
 Children can saw wood, whittle sticks, help to light fires to cook on, leap into puddles, climb trees and build shelters.

 Every morning we follow a systematic phonics programme.
 As well as this, we enjoy texts in our whole class reading sessions, which help us to develop our VIPERS skills.
 Our writing sessions are influenced by the outdoors.
 We use hook lessons to draw out exciting ideas and through this we can then decide the genre of writing we would like to focus on for the next writing cycle.
 Key writing skills are then taught over a number of days and result in wonderful, independent pieces of work to be proud of.

 Followed by Maths.
-This term in maths we are learning about money.
-Using our creative and imaginative skills to support the recognition of money, addition and subtraction, we have created a role-play area of a small Chinese restaurant in our class and look forward to sampling some treats during Chinese New Year.
+This term in maths we are learning about fractions and telling time and will use our creative and imaginative skills to support the recognition of the skill required.

 We love being in Foxes !
 It is an amazing place to be!